weimeilin79/brms-weightwatcher-realtime-decision-server-demo/README.md

    - body of message can be found in support/weightwatchers-query.xml file, copy into Body section of RESTClient.

-   - note you can adjust the credit score field in the xml message body to show rows in decision table being used.

-17. You can change the decision table as desired, redeploy a new version, use the Server Management Browser to manage the container using UPGRADE button to pull the latest version.

-   - you need to deploy a new version of the rules, for example version 1.1, then enter 1.1 in version field of container-weightwatchers1.0 before hitting UPGRADE button.

-18. For creation or deletion of containers in the RestAPI, you need to use PUT methods, see product documentation User Guide for details.
+17. For creation or deletion of containers in the RestAPI, you need to use PUT methods, see product documentation User Guide for details.